api2cart/scala-sdk/docs/OrderApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = OrderApi("https://api.api2cart.com/v1.1")
+    val start: Int = 0 // Int | This parameter sets the number from which you want to get entities

+    val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250

+    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val customerId: String = 5 // String | Retrieves orders specified by customer id

     val customerEmail: String = jubari@hannsgroup.com // String | Retrieves orders specified by customer email

+    val storeId: String = 1 // String | Store Id

+    val createdFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their creation date

     val createdTo: String = 2100-08-29 13:45:52 // String | Retrieve entities to their creation date

-    val createdFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their creation date
+    val modifiedFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their modification date

     val modifiedTo: String = 2100-08-29 13:45:52 // String | Retrieve entities to their modification date

-    val modifiedFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their modification date

     val skipEmptyEmail: Boolean = true // Boolean | Filter empty emails

-    val storeId: String = 1 // String | Store Id

-    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

-    val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250

-    val start: Int = 0 // Int | This parameter sets the number from which you want to get entities
+    val responseFields: String = {return_code,pagination,result{order{id,customer{email},created_at,totals{total},order_products}}} // String | Set this parameter in order to choose which entity fields you want to retrieve

     val params: String = force_all // String | Set this parameter in order to choose which entity fields you want to retrieve

-    val responseFields: String = {return_code,pagination,result{order{id,customer{email},created_at,totals{total},order_products}}} // String | Set this parameter in order to choose which entity fields you want to retrieve

     val exclude: String = customer // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all

-    val request = apiInstance.orderAbandonedList(customerId, customerEmail, createdTo, createdFrom, modifiedTo, modifiedFrom, skipEmptyEmail, storeId, pageCursor, count, start, params, responseFields, exclude) val response = apiInvoker.execute(request)
+    val request = apiInstance.orderAbandonedList(start, count, pageCursor, customerId, customerEmail, storeId, createdFrom, createdTo, modifiedFrom, modifiedTo, skipEmptyEmail, responseFields, params, exclude) val response = apiInvoker.execute(request)

     response.onComplete {